gioodm/WASP/README.md

 #### Pre-processing

-Potential modifications to the python scripts might be needed depending on the GEM format.

-Some pre-processing steps are required to obtain a standardised input file for the WASP pipeline.
+Some pre-processing steps are required to obtain a standardized input file for the WASP pipeline.
+Potential modifications to the Python scripts might be needed depending on the GEM format.

-find_orphans.py : identifies orphan reactions in the GEM (accepted extensions: .xml, .sbml, .json and .mat) using the Python3 cobrapy module.
-Annotation in different formats (accepted: BiGG, Rhea, EC number, KEGG, PubMed, MetaNetX) present in the model is retrieved;
+- `find_orphans.py`: identifies orphan reactions in the GEM (accepted extensions: `.xml`, `.sbml`, `.json`, and `.mat`) using the Python3 `cobrapy` module.
+Annotation in different formats (accepted: BiGG, Rhea, EC number, KEGG, PubMed, MetaNetX) present in the model is retrieved.

-rxn2code.py : each reaction annotation is mapped to the corresponding Rhea reaction ID and/or EC number, when available.
-Output file includes: 1. reaction id, 2. reaction extended name, 3.
+- `rxn2code.py`: each reaction annotation is mapped to the corresponding Rhea reaction ID and/or EC number when available.
+The output file includes: 1. reaction id, 2. reaction extended name, 3.
 Rhea IDs, 4.
-EC numbers
+EC numbers.

-If MetaNetX codes are present, the reac_xref.tsv file (retrieved from: https://www.metanetx.org/mnxdoc/mnxref.html) is needed.
+If MetaNetX codes are present, the `reac_xref.tsv` file (retrieved from [MetaNetX](https://www.metanetx.org/mnxdoc/mnxref.html)) is needed.

-The final gaps_file must contain all the 4 columns; if the reaction extended name is not present in the model, an empty column should be present.
+The final `gaps_file.txt` must contain all 4 columns; if the reaction extended name is not present in the model, an empty column should be present.
 If no Rhea/EC IDs are identified, empty columns should be present instead.

 #### Usage

 ```
-./run_GEM.sh [-h] [-e evalue_threshold] [-b bitscore_threshold] [-t tmscore] taxid gaps_file
+./run_GEM.sh [-h] [-e evalue_threshold] [-b bitscore_threshold] [-t tmscore] taxid gaps_file.txt
 ```

-*gaps_file has to be generated manually, check pre-processing -->

 ## References